wp-plugins/projectmanager/readme.txt

 == Changelog ==

+= 3.1.8.1 =
+* BUGFIX: stripslashes on dataset name in widget

 = 3.1.8 =
 * NEW: Introducing separate media upload directories for each project
 * NEW: export/import of media files in zip format (kept on server for 24h)